ANSSI-FR/rust-guide/src/04_language.md

 > With the exception of these cases, `#[forbid(unsafe_code)]` shall appear in
 > `main.rs` to generate compilation errors if `unsafe` is used in the code base.

+The tool `cargo-geiger` can be used to check a crate and its dependencies recursively for use of unsafe code.
+This tool will not guarantee the absence of unsafe code (e.g. macros are not expanded), but will check most common patterns.

 ### Integer overflows

 Although some verification is performed by Rust regarding the potential